zohahkhan/CapstoneProject/README.txt

   Username: gil42134@email.com
   Password: gil42134

-Branch Name #4:
+Branch Name #4: feature/googleformreport
-User Story:
-Usage Instructions:
+User Story: As a Department Head,  I want to be able to see questions and enter values to complete the final, compiled monthly report that needs to be reviewed by the President
+Usage Instructions: Go https://docs.google.com/forms/d/e/1FAIpQLSfoNgFcr66KNIElKdwqV4qZnYtC10rlVdfb8z9OY285xqnLuw/viewform?usp=dialog and submit the form.
+And then go to the Deparment Head homepage and click Google Form Report, the report should show what answer has been submitted.
 Acceptance Criteria:
+▪ When a user submitted the google form, the data is saved in the database ▪ When a user submitted the google form, the data is shown in the dashboard of the president or the deparment head.
 Test Credentials:
+  username: ong92990@email.com
+  password: test1234

 Workflow Info: The main branch houses all our documents about preparation and planning from the first semester for easy reference.
 The develop branch is the most up-to-date version of our code; it is the final branch that all code branches merge into.
 We use the feature/branch-name naming strategy for our pull requests and branch naming for a uniform naming format.
 While all members are encouraged to review all pull requests, we have assigned each member the specific responsibility to review another member's pull requests:
 Zoha will review JJ's PR